mitchivin/MitchIvin-XP/README.md

 ---

-This repository serves as the official public statement regarding the MitchIvin XP portfolio project.

 ## Where is the Source Code?

 You might be here looking for the source code.
 Unfortunately, due to repeated instances of this project being stolen and misrepresented in a broken, incomplete state, I've decided to keep the code for this version private for now.